kylerbrown/bark/README.md

 The specification and implementations provided in this project use a form of semantic versioning (<http://semver.org>).
 Specifications receive a major and minor version number.
-Changes to minor version numbers must be backwards compatible.
-The current released version of the ARF specification is `2.0`.
+Changes to minor version numbers must be backwards compatible (i.e., only added requirements).
+The current released version of the ARF specification is `2.1`.

-Implementation versions are synchronized with the major version of the specification.
+Implementation versions are synchronized with the major version of the specification but otherwise evolve independently.
 For example, the python `arf` package version `2.1.0` is compatible with any ARF version `2.x`.

-Because of this synchronization, minor version number increments to implementations may break API backwards compatibility, but retain compatibility with the underlying file format.
-These backwards incompatibilities will be clearly noted.

 There was no public release of ARF prior to `2.0`.